 In honour of her heritage, and her love for the country to which she immigrated, Silva has painted a religious image of Our Lady of Aparecida (patroness of Brazil), with Brazilian, Canadian, and Vatican flags in her robe.

 That unique artwork, along with Silva’s icon of Our Lady of Tenderness, will be displayed for the first time at the exhibit.

 “I hope people will be touched by the images, very deeply, and stay in God’s presence,” she said.

 The exhibition will be held at the John Paul II Pastoral Centre, beginning with opening ceremonies by Archbishop J. Michael Miller, CSB, and a Gregorian chant choir Oct.
-12, and ending with an Eastern Catholic chant choir Oct.
+12. The exhibition runs with no admission charge through the week and concludes with an Eastern Catholic chant choir Oct.
 20. Details available at www.epiphanysacredarts.com.